hjorthjort/listr/README.md

 Usage
 -----

-Give a list of directories, and it will list all the files in them, non-recursively.
+Give a list of directories, and it will list all the files in them, recursively.

 ```sh
 $ listr src/ app/